c4elme/information-security-notebook/penetration-testing-stuff/hack-the-box-writeups/ippsec-october.md

 * gdb ./ovrflw
 * `r python buf.py (enclose python with backticks)`
-* you will see the it crashed on 0xd3adc0d3
+* you will see the it crashed on 0xd3adc0d3 - you can overwrite the EIP at this address